ERIC21211/DANIELS-PROPERTY-FRONTEND/README.md

+# Frontend Property App

+## Overview

+Welcome to the frontend repository of our property app!
+This project aims to provide users with a seamless experience in searching for properties and viewing relevant details including images, types, selling prices, buying prices, and rent prices.

+## Implementation Status

+The creation of the property files for the frontend has been successfully implemented.
+I have ensured that necessary files such as images and User Interface (UI) designs have been incorporated.
+Now, when a property is called by the user, the app displays the correct image and corresponding data.

+## Features

+- Search for properties based on various criteria.
+- Display detailed information about each property, including images, types, selling prices, buying prices, and rent prices.
+- User-friendly interface for smooth navigation.

+## Technologies Used

+- HTML5
+- CSS3
+- JavaScript
+- React.js

+## Getting Started

+To get started with the project, follow these steps:

+1. Clone this repository to your local machine.
+2. Install dependencies using `npm install`.
+3. Start the development server using `npm start`.
+4. Explore the app and enjoy!

+## Pre Instructions
+The below instructions contains steps needed to implement the UI of the property app.

 # Sample React App with Next UI

 This project, `sample-react-app`, is a modern, responsive front-end application built using [Vite](https://vitejs.dev/) and [Next UI](https://nextui.org/react) for React.
 It's designed to connect to a custom weather API to fetch and display weather data dynamically.